Plots

 Application of Fair Value Assessment in the Real Estate Industry

-Impairment Test for a Production Facility
+Impairment Test on a Production Facility

 Real Options Valuation in a Research Project

-Summary of Key Insights
+Summary of Key Findings

 Future Trends and Developments